GUI-Based, flexible screen layout, powered by the Windows Presentation Foundation (WPF).

 Coarse timing and frequency checks are only performed after a complete synchronization loss.

-In QIRX, the sampling rate error is permanently corrected.
-For more information and possible benefits of the sampling rate error correction you might wish to read the third part of our "Calibration" tutorial .
+Even more, the Modulation Error Rate MER is the Standard Deviation of the bit positions around the horizontal line, of course after correction of the sampling rate error.
+This holds with a relatively small error, see the Report about Signal Quality.
+For more information and possible benefits of the sampling rate error correction you might wish to read the third part of our "Calibration" tutorial.